-This Policy Brief has been put together by Zara Salman (CDPR) and is based on the report, "Economic Calculation and Strategies Among Resettled IDPs (SWAT) and Current IDPs (Peshawar and Bannu), Pakistan" authored by Kiren Aziz Chaudhry (University of California, Berkeley).
+Impact: This was one of the first studies aimed to understand which rehabilitation interventions are needed for Internally Displaced Persons (IDPs) given the emotional distortions impacting their economic choices.
+This policy brief is based on the report, "Economic Calculation and Strategies Among Resettled IDPs (SWAT) and Current IDPs (Peshawar and Bannu), Pakistan" authored by Kiren Aziz Chaudhry (University of California, Berkeley).
+It has been compiled by Zara Salman (CDPR).